Undergraduate – Research Placements & Opportunities

 The REP scheme is funded by NERC to enable undergraduate students to undertake a research project within the environmental sciences over 8-10 weeks, giving an insight into the world of research – a unique opportunity which will be of great benefit to future careers.

-This year, the SSCP DTP will host six REP students who will be based in a number of departments across the College and at Partner institutions.
+This year, the SSCP DTP will host at least three REP students who will be based in either a department within Imperial College or at a Partner institution.

 REP students will receive a weekly stipend of £200 per week.

 Research and training expenses of up to £500 can be covered as agreed in advance between the SSCP DTP and the project supervisor.

 Projects will be advertised for applications in April 2018.
 Those wishing to undertake a project will be asked to email the project supervisor with their CV and a covering letter detailing why they would like to take up the placement.

 These are some of the projects students worked on in previous years: